Does Assault Require Mandatory Jail Time in Utah?

 Salt Lake City Assault Attorney for Felony and Misdemeanor Charges

 If you’d like more information about either of these offenses, we’d encourage you to take a look at our articles on simple assault charges and aggravated assault charges.
-More importantly, you should contact a Utah assault attorney as soon as possible.
+More importantly, you should contact an Ogden assault attorney as soon as possible.
 It may be possible to have the case dismissed or obtain more lenient penalties, but the longer you wait to seek legal help from a defense attorney, the lower the odds of a favorable case outcome will be.
 If you or a family member was arrested for assault anywhere in Utah, contact the law offices of Overson Law right away at (801) 758-2287 for a free and confidential legal consultation.